 was cancelled because of my health problems.

-Cooper, Chad Harmon, and Taylor Sims provided some good sounds, and I was able to be a part
+Andy Cooper, Chad Harmon, and Taylor Sims provided some good sounds, and I was able to be

-was a wonderful man who loved to sing (without words) and play handbells (with his feet).
-At his
+He was a wonderful man who loved to sing (without words) and play handbells (with his feet).
+At

-memorial service I told those assembled that if Robert ever had a bad day, I was not aware of it,
+his memorial service I told those assembled that if Robert ever had a bad day, I was not aware of

-because he was always positive about everything.
-In spite of his severe infirmities he was always
+it, because he was always positive about everything.
+In spite of his severe infirmities he was

 March, 1980: I always enjoy spring break, which I'm certain is designed for the teachers, because